The design challenge

 Cucumber Zoo is the only garden incubator sold in a big box store for rural families that celebrates strangeness while providing a fun gateway toward growing and eating healthy food.

-But how does one arrive at such a strange product?
-And does this offering really cause food consumption to be more locally sustainable and approachable?
+But how does one arrive at such a strange product, when aiming for customer experience design?
+And does this product offering really cause food consumption to be more locally sustainable and approachable by rural families?

-The first editions of the book and seed packs are given to consumers at the checkout.
+The first editions of the book and seed packs are given to consumers as free gifts at the checkout counter of the big box store.
 The book has a story about strange looking vegetables.
-It is humorous and celebrates strangeness.
+It is humorous and celebrates weirdness.

 Barriers to food sustainability

-On the personal level, there were many barriers to healthy eating and growing uncovered during research.
+After conducting dozens of personal interviews with rural families, healthy eating proponents, and consumers I set about constructing empathy maps, journey maps, and jtbd sketches.
+One clear insight that arose, is that from a personal level, there were many barriers to healthy eating and growing.
 From lack of knowledge to information overload and from investment cost to the threat of how others perceive you, many obstacles stand between a person and their desire to grow and eat great food.
 One of the barriers to healthy habits especially among rural women is one of perception.
 (Ref: 4, 16)